Llanelli railway station: Facilities

 The station is staffed, with the ticket office on platform 2.
 A self-service ticket machine is provided for use when the booking office is closed and for collecting advance purchase/pre-paid tickets.
 The main buildings on this platform also house a newsagents shop, toilets, help point and post box.
 Platform 1 has canopies, bench seating and a customer help point.
 Digital CIS displays, timetable posters and automated announcements provide train running information.
 The platforms are linked by a footbridge with steps, but level access is possible to both platforms using the east level crossing and nearby road.

+A fully accessible footbridge was installed in 2024 at a cost of £6.3 million as part of the Department for Transport's Access for All programme.

 Services

 Transport for Wales operate an approximately hourly service in each direction along the West Wales Line, from Manchester Piccadilly and Cardiff Central via Swansea to Carmarthen, with two-hourly extensions to Milford Haven.
 There is a separate (roughly two-hourly service) between Swansea and Pembroke Dock via Tenby that calls, along with the twice-daily service to and from Fishguard Harbour that runs to connect with the ferry to/from Rosslare.

-The daily Great Western Railway service between Carmarthen and London Paddington also calls here (three each way on Sundays).
+The six daily Great Western Railway services between Carmarthen and London Paddington also calls here.
 Great Western Railway also operates a summer Saturday service between London and Pembroke Dock.